 Mix everything up, taste it + add more salt if you'd like, and done!

-Give the turkey skin to your dogs, enjoy this all weekend, and waste not/want not.
+Give the turkey skin to your dogs, enjoy this fun season, and waste not/want not.

 Use up Thanksgiving turkey and cranberry sauce in an unexpected way, perfect for lunches or happy hours for the whole long weekend.
 This takes 10 minutes and has so much holiday flavor.
 A perfect leftover turkey recipe!